Tips and Advice for Buying SSDs: Make the Right Choice

 What is an SSD?

-The advantages are so many and so obvious that it is almost unfair to compare both memory systems, even though we did it in the article above.
+The advantages are so obvious that it’s almost unfair to compare both memory systems, even though we did it in the article above.

-Since the computer starts, there is a drastic reduction in the operating system startup time, but this speed increases instead when the programs and files are started almost instantly.
+• Since the computer starts, the operating system’s startup time drops.
+But, it speeds up even more when the programs and files start almost instantly.

-This increase in speed is due to the absence of mechanical elements of the SSD disks.
-The hard disk must send a signal to the head of the reader to read or write a certain batch of data to a position on the disk and this must guide the arm of the reader to reach a certain point on the turntable to perform the operation.
+• This increase in speed is due to the absence of mechanical elements of the SSD disks.
+The hard disk must signal the reader’s head to read or write a batch of data to a position on the disk.
+This must guide the reader’s arm to a point on the turntable to perform the operation.

 Architecture of memories

-Since its inception, the technology behind the SSD memory has undergone several evolutions that have changed the organization and internal structure of the memory chips in which the data is stored.
+Since its start, SSD memory technology has evolved.
+It has changed the organization and structure of the memory chips that store data.

 Connecting the SSDs

-If your computer is relatively new, you will most likely have SATA3 connectors that allow for 6 Gb / s data transfer.
-These types of connections offer the bandwidth required to take full advantage of the read and write speeds of the hard disk.
+If your computer is new, it will likely have SATA3 connectors.
+They allow for 6 GB/s data transfer.
+These connections have the bandwidth to fully use the hard disk’s read and write speeds.

 SSD format

-The arrival of the SSD and the elimination of rotating disks have opened the door to new formats with different connection systems and form factors for storage.
+The SSD’s arrival and the end of rotating disks have opened the door to new storage formats with different connections and sizes.

-So before buying the new SSD, make sure it is the same thickness as the one you removed .
+So before buying the new SSD, make sure it’s the same thickness as the one you removed.

-If the disk is intended for a desktop computer, you will not have many problems as many desktop computers already have slots and shelves adapted for this disk size.
-If yours doesn’t have these slots, you can add an adapter to your purchase to install the SSD in a 3.5 “slot .
+If the disk is for a desktop, you will not have many problems.
+Most desktops have slots and shelves for this disk size.
+If yours doesn’t have these slots, you can add an adapter to your purchase to install the SSD in a 3.5″ slot.

 These types of disks are the ultimate expression of SSD miniaturization.